LiveHelperChat/lhcinsult/README.md

 # Insult detection extensions

-This extensions uses https://demo.deeppavlov.ai/#/en/insult AI to detect does visitor messages contains insulting message.
+ * For detecting insulting messages we use. https://demo.deeppavlov.ai/#/en/insult AI to detect does visitor messages contains insulting message.
+ * For detecting nude uploaded images we use https://github.com/notAI-tech/NudeNet Rest API `docker run -it -p8080:8080 notaitech/nudenet:classifier`

 # How it works?

+## Messages
-If insult is detected to visitor is written that his message is insultimg.
+If insult is detected to visitor is written that his message is insulting.
 Operator has option to mark this message as not insulting.
 On third insulting message we terminate the chat.

+## Images
+If we detect nude images we remove file instantly and replace a visitor uploaded file with a simple message telling his uploaded image is inappropriate.

 # Requirements